-Most of us aren’t sure what to do when someone we know is diagnosed with cancer.
+Most of us aren’t sure what to do or what to say to someone who has cancer.
 We struggle to know what to say or think of ideas to help.

 The most impactful were the small, thoughtful and kind things people did, like bring meals or come sit with us.
 You need positive support and encouragement to know you’re not alone, because a lot of the time it feels very helpless and hopeless.

-So, what can you say or do to help someone who has cancer?
+So, what can you or what can you say to someone who has cancer?
 I’ve put together a list of 10 do’s and don’ts to guide you.

 A little side note first.
 Although I’ve done extensive research and talked with many patients, please remember that everyone is different and will respond in their own way with their unique emotions.
 Use these as guidelines, but trust your gut and do what feels right to you and above all, for your loved one.